Affordable Care Act Pros And Cons – What You Need To Know

 1. Higher premiums for many

-As insurance companies now provide a wider range of benefits and cover people with preexisting conditions, this has caused premiums to rise for a lot of people, especially those who already had health insurance.
+As insurance companies now provide a more comprehensive range of benefits and cover people with pre-existing conditions, this has caused premiums to rise for many people, especially those who already have health insurance.

 2. Uninsured to be fined